 blogs.unimelb.edu.au/atomopt/2015/11/24/new-publication-increasing-the-brightness-of-cold-ion-beams-by-suppressing-disorder-induced-heating-with-rydberg-blockade

 Welcome to the Atomic and Quantum Optics research group at the School of Physics, University of Melbourne.
 Here, we study how light interacts with all sorts of quantum systems and ways we can tailor this interaction for useful purposes.
-We have three main research directions: Ultracold atoms, ions and electrons: using techniques from laser cooling […]
+We have two main research directions: Quantum sensing with nitrogen-vacancy centres in diamond: nanoscale quantum sensing with […]

 blogs.unimelb.edu.au/atomopt/2015/10/29/hello-world